-The Company's financial risks arising from its financial instruments are credit risk, liquidity risk, and interest rate risk.
+The Company's financial risks arising from its financial instruments are credit risk, liquidity risk, interest rate risk and price risk.
 The Company's exposures to these risks and the policies on how to mitigate these risks are set out below.
 Management manages and monitors these exposures to ensure appropriate measures are implemented on a timely and effective manner.